Elizabeth Oda headshot

 Software Development Linux, Shell (Bash/Zsh), Git, CI/CD

-Product Management Notion, Figma, Miro, Trello, Jira
+Product Management and Design Figma, Notion, Miro, Trello, Jira

 Work Experience